stargate-bukkit/Stargate-Bukkit/README.md

   cosmetic:
-    rememberDestination - Whether to set the first destination as the last used destination for all gates sortNetworkDestinations - If true, network lists will be sorted alphabetically. signColor - This allows you to specify the color of the gate signs.
+    rememberDestination - Whether to set the first destination as the last used destination for all gates sortNetworkDestinations - If true, network lists will be sorted alphabetically. mainSignColor - This allows you to specify the color of the gate signs. highlightSignColor - This allows you to specify the color of the sign markings.
   integrity:
     destroyedByExplosion - Whether to destroy a stargate with explosions, or stop an explosion if it contains a gates controls. verifyPortals - Whether or not all the non-sign blocks are checked to match the gate layout when an old stargate is loaded at startup.